A collection of characters, stories, and other elements

 Second, I was wrong about how to get that Senior title.
 At the time, I measured myself by the things I understood: how quickly I could implement features, the performance of my code, and how few bugs it had.
 I thought that my career progression would be about me improving those metrics.
 Write faster code faster, and with fewer bugs, and then I’d be recognized as a Senior Software Engineer.

 What I ultimately came to realize was that the real measure of my career growth was in having an ever-increasing impact.
 My focus at that time was very much on my personal performance, which was only one part of my impact.

 You can increase your impact, and thus grow in your career, in a number of different ways.
 You could expand the depth and breadth of your skills, to have a greater direct impact in more areas.
 You could increase the scope of your concerns to encompass the performance of your team, and eventually of your entire organization.
 You could work with, influence, and support a broader range of people.
-Each of these paths will come with a different set of titles, but chasing those titles is putting the cart before the horse.
+Each of these software engineer career paths will come with a different set of titles, but chasing those titles is putting the cart before the horse.

 I’m not saying titles don’t matter.
 They do, depending on where you work.
 Having a title starting with Senior or Lead can affect how deeply people consider your input, or what projects and opportunities are available to you.
 If you are doing the same kind/quality/quantity of work as someone else, of course you will care if you don’t have the same title.
-But it is still a mistake to treat a string of titles as being identical to your career path.
+But it is still a mistake to treat a string of titles as being identical to your software engineer career path.